scala-steward-org/scala-steward/docs/repo-specific-configuration.md

 # Default: None
 updates.limit = 5

+# By default, Scala Steward does not update scala version since its tricky, error-prone
+# and results in bad PRs and/or failed builds
+# If set to true, Scala Steward will attempt to update the scala version
+# Since this feature is experimental, the default is set to false
+# Default: false
+updates.includeScala = true

 # If "on-conflicts", Scala Steward will update the PR it created to resolve conflicts as
 # long as you don't change it yourself.
 # If "always", Scala Steward will always update the PR it created as long as